Folsom Brain Injury Lawyer

 - Ringing in the ears

-More serious symptoms might include:
+More severe symptoms might include the following:

 - Blacking out